 - used in total assets when applying an imputed rate of return on assets for tenants in subsidized housing.

-Exemptions are still required for full time student aid, child care subsidies, long term care centers, legal aid, BC family bonus program and home care.
+Exemptions are still required for child care subsidies, long term care centres, legal aid, BC family bonus program and home care.
 Many people with disabilities will be in need of one or more of these program areas over their lifetime.

 Full RDSP exemption across all disability-related supports would: